Selvakumar525/OS-EX.6-IMPLEMENTATION-OF-INTER-PROCESS-COMMUNICATION-USING-PIPE/README.md

 # RESULT

-Thus, IPC using pipes mechanisms is illustrated using c program successfully
+Thus, IPC using pipes mechanisms is illustrated using c program successfully.